psforever/PSCrypto/README.md

 # PSCrypto
-A wrapper around CryptoPP for use with Scala or Java.
+A PlanetSide specific wrapper around CryptoPP for use with Scala or Java.
+These functions are used for establishing an authenticated and confidential connection between a PlanetSide server and client.

+To get the library, run

 ```shell
 $ git clone --recursive https://github.com/psforever/PSCrypto.git